mendix/docs/content/en/docs/developerportal/control-center/_index.md

 ## 8 Marketplace Content

-The **Marketplace Content** page offers a dashboard where you can manage the visibility of public and private Marketplace components for Studio users.
+The **Marketplace Content** page offers a dashboard where you can manage the visibility of public and private Marketplace components for Studio users from your company.

 {{< figure src="/attachments/developerportal/control-center/marketplace-content.png" >}}

 The list shows all the Marketplace components for which you have the curation options.
+This list includes all the public Marketplace components that can be used in Studio (which is approved by a Studio Amin) and all the private Marketplace components of your company.
+A Company Admin can configure whether any of these component is visible to the Studio Users from your company.

 The search box above the list enables you to search for a Marketplace component.
 The drop-down list on the right side allows you to filter for public or private Marketplace components.

 The list has the following columns: